 “The economy is not an end to itself, it is the means to the end of allowing our people to live good and fulfilling lives… We have long held the view that GDP is an inadequate measure not only of the quality of our economic growth, but the value of the other things that affect how we live our lives…”

-Initial priorities set are – Taking mental health seriously; Improving child wellbeing; Supporting Maori and Pasifika aspirations; Building a productive nation; Transforming the economy; Investing in NZ.
+Initial priorities set are – Taking mental health seriously; Improving child wellbeing; Supporting Maori and Pasifika aspirations; Building a productive nation; Transforming the economy; Investing in New Zealand.